 Visual communication

-Pijus Cicėnas holds a Master’s degree in Arts from Vilnius Academy of Arts, with 13 years of experience in the design field.
-According to Pijus, each project he has worked on has been important and relevant to him in one way or another.
-Over the course of his 13-year career, he has worked with a wide range of business sectors, including real estate, pharmaceuticals, toys, fashion, construction, engineering, high-tech, and design.
+Pijus Cicėnas holds a Master’s degree in Arts from the Vilnius Academy of Arts and has over 13 years of experience in the design field.
+According to Pijus, every project he has worked on has been meaningful and relevant in its own way.
+Over the years, he has collaborated across a wide range of industries, including real estate, pharmaceuticals, toys, fashion, construction, engineering, high technology, and design.

 -

-Ordoline.lt: Developed 3D graphics and animation to build trust through aesthetics, introducing the user to the service provided.
-The visual storytelling focuses on the balance between naturalness and technology in the context of dental alignment.
+Development of 3D graphics and animation designed to build trust through aesthetics and introduce users to the service.
+The project presents a visual narrative exploring the balance between naturalness and technology in orthodontic treatment. -

-Brolis Sensor Technology: A unique project where 3D graphics were used to represent the company’s new laser technology development in the medical field.
+A unique project where 3D graphics were used to communicate the scientific direction of the company’s innovative laser technology in the medical field.

-Having been a mentor in the Design Wings project before, Pijus notes that this project is unique because young designers and businesses come together to create new products, and the mentor can advise, observe, and sometimes guide the process to a smoother path.
-“The first stage of the project (2022-2023) proved how the projects I mentored turned into success stories.
-It’s rewarding when accumulated experience helps and brings benefits,” Pijus reflects.
+Pijus, who has participated as a mentor in the project more than once, highlights its uniqueness: it brings together emerging designers and businesses to co-create new products.
+The mentor’s role is to advise, observe, and sometimes guide the process in a smoother direction.
+“The first phase of the project (2022–2023) already demonstrated how the projects I mentored evolved into success stories.
+It’s rewarding to see how accumulated experience can create real value,” he notes.

-How can design contribute to social impact in society?
 According to Pijus, design creates solutions that can change people’s lives.
-It not only creates aesthetics but also fosters awareness and educates people by developing more convenient services, sustainable products, or raising awareness of social issues.
+It goes beyond aesthetics by fostering awareness, educating users, and contributing to the development of more user-friendly services, more sustainable products, and greater visibility of social issues.

 Kaja Elena Brilė

-Kaja Elena Brilė graduated with a Bachelor's degree in Psychology from Vytautas Magnus University (VDU) in 2014 and earned a Master's degree in Cognitive Semiotics from Aarhus University in Denmark in 2017.
-In 2023, she completed a Bachelor's in New Media Arts and the Academia Cum Laude supplementary program at VDU, and also spent a semester studying at the ESAD Art and Design School in Porto, Portugal, through the Erasmus+ program.
+Kaja Elena Brilė completed her Bachelor’s degree in Psychology at Vytautas Magnus University (VDU) in 2014 and earned a Master’s degree in Cognitive Semiotics from Aarhus University, Denmark, in 2017.
+In 2023, she graduated from a Bachelor’s program in New Media Art and the Academia Cum Laude additional studies program at VDU.
+She also studied for a semester at ESAD College of Art and Design in Porto, Portugal, through the Erasmus+ program.

-Kaja's motto: There are no bad users, only bad design.
+Motto: There are no bad users—only poor design.